MONEI/MONEI/README.md

 ## Are you planning to do an ICO?

 Not really, not now at least.
-We focus on our service and on building something which solves real problems rather than sending email marketing campaigns and doing banners in CoinMarketCap cheating people promising unreal future gains.
+We focus on our service and on building something which solves real problems.

 License